LazyCyborg/tmseegpy/README.md

 ### Example Usage

-To run the pipeline with default settings with manual ICA component selection using MNEs QT viewer and PyQt6:
+To run the pipeline with default settings:

 ```bash
 tmseegpy process --data_dir ./data_dir_with_TMSEEG_folder --output_dir ./your_output_dir